Valeriamoreno1999/bellabeat-case-study/README.md

 + **Problem (insight):** I discovered that many users don't use their device daily.
 If a user doesn't develop the habit of using it, they're likely to abandon it.

 + **Solution (Suggestion):**
 *Timely notifications:* Send reminders and motivational messages through the Bellabeat app during times when users are typically most active (between 12 and 7 p.m.).
-A message like "It's a great time to go for a walk and reach your step goal!" can motivate the user
+A message like "It's a great time to go for a walk and reach your step goal!" can motivate the user.

 *Fun challenges:* Create monthly challenges within the app (e.g., "10,000 steps a day challenge") with virtual rewards like medals or badges.
 This is seen as      fun, encourages friendly competition, and encourages users to return to using the device daily.

 + **Benefit:** It will increase daily device usage, strengthen the habit, and, as a result, improve long-term customer loyalty.